Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Response: Data Source, Quality, and Processing

-We then attempt to match each \texttt{Science-Quality} flare with corresponding events in the \texttt{SWPC-FTP} and \texttt{SSW} catalogs based on temporal characteristics (i.e., flare peak time) and flare intensity.
-Specifically, we define tolerance thresholds for both peak time and the logarithm (base 10) of the flare intensity.
-For a given flare, we first filter candidates from the comparison catalog whose absolute difference in peak time falls within the defined time tolerance window.
-We then further refine the matches by selecting only those flares whose difference in log\textsubscript{10} intensity is within the specified threshold.
-In cases where multiple matches satisfy these criteria, the flare with the closest peak time is selected.
+To cross-compare different flare catalogs, we then attempt to match each \texttt{Science-Quality} flare with corresponding events in the \texttt{SWPC-FTP} and \texttt{SSW} catalogs based on temporal characteristics (i.e., flare peak time) and flare peak intensity.
+Specifically, we define matching tolerances for both quantities.
+For a given flare with peak time $t$ and intensity $I$, we first identify candidate events in the comparison catalog whose peak times fall within a predefined time tolerance interval, i.e., $|t-t'|\leq \Delta_t$, where $\Delta_t$ denotes the time tolerance.
+Among those candidates, we further require that the absolute difference in log\textsubscript{10} intensity satisfies $|\log_{10}(I) - \log_{10}(I')| \leq \Delta_I$, where $\Delta_I$ is the intensity tolerance.
+If multiple candidates satisfy both criteria, the match is determined by selecting the flare with the smallest peak time difference.
+If no candidate satisfies both criteria, the flare is treated as unmatched.

+{To evaluate the impact of matching tolerances, we perform the matching procedure over a grid of peak-time and intensity tolerances.
 Figure~\ref{fig:matching_heatmap} shows the fraction of matched flares under various tolerance settings.
+Specifically, the peak time tolerance $\Delta_t$ ranges from 1 to 27 minutes, and the log\textsubscript{10} intensity $\Delta_I$ ranges from 0.05 to 0.9.
+For each pair $(\Delta_t, \Delta_I)$, we match flares using the criteria described above and compute the fraction of flares that are successfully matched in the comparison catalog. }